The title of “worst” may be a bit harsh, but it is well deserved.

 Simple?
 Yes.
 Effective?
 No.

-If this strategy was as easy as everyone seems to think, it would be traded exclusively.
+If this strategy were as easy as everyone seems to think, it would be traded exclusively.
 The problem with trading earnings is that it is a binary event.
 Binary events are either a yes or no, right or wrong, bank or broke.